99 Mana Esplanade, Paremata, Porirua

 Anyway, the yoghurt was fine, but thumbs down to the ‘berry compote’, which was more like strawberry jam.
-And now to the heart of the matter:

 Even so, the mix was so sweet I could only manage half the bowl and had to wash it down with something a bit astringent.
 So I ordered a cup of tea.
 This was a plain old Twinings tea bag but it was served well, even if in a coffee cup and with no extra hot water.

 In fact, I struggle to imagine when the place might be crowded.
 Later brunch on a weekend perhaps?
 Google stats show highest visitation at lunchtime on Sundays and moderate, fairly even patronage on Saturdays.
 I guess this must be locals.
-The courtyard could be attractive on a good day, but the interior is rather cafeteria-like.

 The muesli has far too much sugar in it, not to mention carbohydrate in general.
 I felt sick without even finishing the bowl.
 If you have a car, then Kaizen in Porirua would be a much better bet.
 And if you are on foot then possibly one of the places in Plimmerton to the north.
 Ruby’s is certainly a ‘no’ for me.